rockdaboot/wget2/docs/wget2_manual.md

 * --no-hsts

-  Wget supports HSTS (HTTP Strict Transport Security, RFC 6797) by default.
-Use --no-hsts to make Wget act as a non-HSTS-compliant UA.
-As a consequence, Wget would ignore all the "Strict-Transport-Security" headers, and would not enforce any existing HSTS policy.
+  Wget2 supports HSTS (HTTP Strict Transport Security, RFC 6797) by default.
+Use --no-hsts to make Wget2 act as a non-HSTS-compliant UA.
+As a consequence, Wget2 would ignore all the "Strict-Transport-Security" headers, and would not enforce any existing HSTS policy.

 * --hsts-file=file

-  By default, Wget stores its HSTS database in ~/.wget-hsts.
+  By default, Wget2 stores its HSTS database in ~/.wget-hsts.
 You can use --hsts-file to override this.
-Wget will use the supplied file as the HSTS database.
+Wget2 will use the supplied file as the HSTS database.
 Such file must conform to the correct HSTS database format used by Wget.
-If Wget cannot parse the provided file, the behaviour is unspecified.
+If Wget2 cannot parse the provided file, the behaviour is unspecified.

-  The Wget's HSTS database is a plain text file.
+  The Wget2's HSTS database is a plain text file.
 Each line contains an HSTS entry (ie. a site that has issued a "Strict-Transport-Security" header and that therefore has specified a concrete HSTS policy to be applied).
 Lines starting with a dash ("#") are ignored by Wget.
 Please note that in spite of this convenient human-readability hand-hacking the HSTS database is generally not a good idea.